PavlidisLab/rdp/docs/customization.md

 select max(user_id) from user;
 ```

-This allows you to query private data from the partner registry when logged in as an administrator on your own
-registry.

 Let's assume that the created user's ID was 522.
 The partner would then add the token to
 its `rdp.settings.isearch.auth-tokens` setting along any existing tokens.